L3nnart-crtl/ShoppingPlanner/README.md

 ---

-### Maven
+### Gradle

-Maven is required to build and run the Spring Boot backend.
+Gradle is required to build and run the Spring Boot backend.

 - **Ubuntu/Linux**:
   ```bash